Supporting nutrition in the ICU and beyond

 The unique thing about this specific device is that it can also be used on patients who aren’t intubated.
 This means that it can be used in units across the hospital, not just the ICU.

 The impacts of having the new Q-NRG devices are substantial for staff, patients, and families.
 Compared to the previous device, the Q-NRG offers much quicker results, taking only about 10-20 minutes compared to the previous 24 hours that was needed to produce a similar test result.
 In addition to being much faster, the Q-NRG is also less invasive, as patients previously had to be hooked up to the old device for the full 24 hours until the testing was complete.
-Finally, the test results of the Q-NRG are far more accurate—within 45 calories plus or minus.
+Finally, the test results are far more accurate—within 45 calories plus or minus.

 Sydney sees other benefits of this new device as well: “It is so simple to use, making it easier for us to test and see more patients.
 This device means better care for patients.
 By making sure their body has the energy it needs, patient recovery times are faster, and their chances of infection are reduced, potentially resulting in shorter lengths of stay.”

-It was through the support of our donors that we were able to provide these important Q-NRG devices to each of the adult acute care sites in Calgary.
-Your generous support ensures more firsts, like the Q-NRG devices, for healthcare in Calgary.
+It was through the support of our donors that we were able to provide these important devices to each of the adult acute care sites in Calgary.
+Your generous support ensures more firsts, like Q-NRG devices, for healthcare in Calgary.

 Other articles you might be interested in: